Yankees vs Tampa Bay Rays free game today Major League Baseball 2021

-Aaron Boone the manager of the Yankees from New York will send left-handed pitcher Jordan Montgomery to the mound for the play from today before the Orioles from Baltimore in MLB 2021.
+Aaron Boone the manager of the Yankees from New York will send right-hander Gerrit Cole to the mound for the play from today before the Rays from Tampa Bay in MLB 2021.

-Tampa Bay Rays manager Kevin Cash will send right-hander Luis Patiño to the mound for him play from today before the Yankees from New York in MLB 2021.
+Tampa Bay Rays manager Kevin Cash will send right-hander Collin McHugh to the mound for him play from today before the Yankees from New York in MLB 2021.

 Live: New York Yankees vs Tampa Bay Rays MLB 2021